aregsar/aregsarblog/blog/2020/laravel-feature-tests-with-mysql-in-docker/index.md

 ## Choosing the approach to override the DB_PORT setting

-The approach of using the `.env.testing` file is useful when we need to run tests in parallel.
-This is because we need to run the database migrations outside the unit tests and we need to specify the `.env.testing` file to be used to run the database migrations on the test database server.

-In the unit test classes we use the Laravel `RefreshDatabase` trait to migrate the database as part of the unit tests.
+Normally in the unit test classes we use the Laravel `RefreshDatabase` trait to migrate the database as part of the unit tests.

 When doing parallel testing, this approach has issues.
 In the [Laravel Run Parallel Tests With MySQL In Docker](https://aregsar.com/blog/2020/laravel-run-parallel-tests-with-mysql-in-docker) blog post I describe how to overcome those issues and why we need to use the `.env.testing` file.

+The approach of using the `.env.testing` file is useful when we need to run tests in parallel.
+This is because we can not use the `RefreshDatabase` trait when running tests in parallel and therefore need to run the database migrations outside the unit tests by using the `artisan migrate` command.

+For the `artisan migrate` command to be able to run against the test database we need to override the `DB_PORT` setting that the migrate command uses.
+We do so by passing the separate `.env.testing` file name, that overrides the `DB_PORT` setting value, as an argument to the migrate command.

-If you do not need to run tests in parallel, then the approach of using the `phpunit.xml` file overrides instead of using a separate `.env.testing` file is simpler as you do not have to keep the `.env.testing` file in sync with the changes to the `.env` file.
+If you do not need to run tests in parallel, then the approach of using the `phpunit.xml` file to override the `DB_PORT` value is simpler as you would not have to keep the `.env.testing` file in sync with other changes to the `.env` file.

 ## Setting up phpunit to use `RefreshDatabase` trait

-We need to use the `RefreshDatabase` trait in our phpunit classes so that the test database is refreshed after each test.
+If we are not running tests in parallel, we need to use the `RefreshDatabase` trait in our phpunit classes so that the test database is refreshed after each test.

 In order to not repeat ourselves in every test class we can extend the base `Tests\TestCase` phpunit class and add the trait there.
 Then our test classes can extend the derived `TestCase` class to take advantage of the `RefreshDatabase` trait.